 “Evelyn is a bold thinker who is strongly committed to racial and social justice,” said Professor Russell Robinson, Faculty Director of Berkeley Law’s Center on Race, Sexuality & Culture, one of Rangel-Medina’s mentors and her former teacher.
 “Her work on immigration, for example, is timely and informative.”

-“This position at UC Hastings is the natural next step for the emergence of my career as a scholar,” Rangel said.
+“This position at UC Law SF is the natural next step for the emergence of my career as a scholar,” Rangel said.
 “I look forward to reframing conventional doctrinal course instruction to situate jurisprudence within the historical and structural context of intersecting inequalities.”